jonfernq/Learning/Accounting/BalanceSheetEvaluation.md

 ### 1. Inventory

-**Inventory Composition:**

 The Inventory Turnover Ratio measures how efficiently a company manages its inventory.

 Apparel companies like VF Corporation, typically have a significant portion of their balance sheet allocated to inventory.
 This includes raw materials, work-in-progress, and finished goods.

 For apparel companies, a high inventory turnover ratio indicates efficient inventory management, as they typically need to regularly replenish their product offerings to meet changing fashion trends.

 In contrast, healthcare companies like Johnson & Johnson may have lower inventory levels and a lower inventory turnover ratio as their products often have longer lifecycles and manufacturing processes, and thus require less frequent replenishment.

+These expectations match the pattern in the Balance Sheet data presented above.

 ### 2. Accounts Receivable: